0.0

 No release in over 3 years

-SNN (Style Name Notation) provides a rule-agnostic, scalable naming system for identifying abstract strategy board game styles.
+SNN (Style Name Notation) provides a foundational, rule-agnostic naming system for identifying game styles in abstract strategy board games.
 This gem implements the SNN Specification v1.0.0 with a modern Ruby interface featuring immutable style name objects and functional programming principles.
-SNN uses canonical ASCII names (e.g., "Shogi", "Go9x9") to unambiguously refer to game styles across variants and traditions.
-Ideal for engines, protocols, and tools that need clear and extensible style identifiers.
+SNN uses case-consistent alphabetic names (e.g., "CHESS", "SHOGI", "XIANGQI" for first player; "chess", "shogi", "xiangqi" for second player) to unambiguously represent both style identity and player assignment.
+As a foundational primitive with no dependencies, SNN serves as a building block for formal style identification across the Sashité ecosystem.
+Format: All uppercase OR all lowercase alphabetic characters only (no digits, no special characters).
+Ideal for game engines, protocols, and tools requiring clear and extensible style identifiers.

 2005